Search element - Quick search bar

 If you are having surgery

 You may be able to choose when to go to hospital or have surgery.
-Sometimes it is easier when a baby is older and can be cared for away from the hospital, at least during the day.
+Sometimes it is easier when a baby is older and can be cared for by someone else away from the hospital, at least during the day.
 Many minor operations can be done as day surgery.

-If you are too sick to have your baby with you or the hospital doesn’t allow it, ask staff or your partner to help you express your breasts regularly.
+If you are too sick to have your baby with you (or the hospital doesn’t allow it), ask staff or your partner to help you express your breasts often.
 Have your baby brought in for visits and breastfeeds as often as possible.

-A short-term drop in milk supply is a natural response to the stress of illness or surgery.
-Often the supply quickly returns to normal either in hospital or soon after you get home.
+A short-term drop in milk supply is common after illness or surgery.
+Often the supply quickly returns to normal, either in hospital or soon after you get home.
 More frequent feeds and plenty of rest will rebuild your supply to meet your baby’s needs in a few days.
 In fact, even if you have had to wean temporarily, it is possible to start breastfeeding again

 Drugs

-Most medicines taken by a breastfeeding mum will pass into her breastmilk at low levels and won't affect her baby.
+Most medicines only pass into breastmilk at low levels and won't affect the baby.
 It is rare that you would have to stop breastfeeding completely.
-Discuss all prescribed medications with your doctors to make sure they are safe while breastfeeding.
+Discuss all prescribed medicines with your doctors to make sure they are safe while breastfeeding.
 If your doctor is unsure, ask that they check with drug information experts.

-Co-sleeping while taking medications that make you drowsy is dangerous and not advisable.
+Co-sleeping while taking medications that make you drowsy is unsafe and should be avoided.

 Going home